meln5674/kink/README.md

 ## What?

-Deploy a Kubernetes cluster inside of another Kubernetes cluster, with all of the HA and scalability you would expect.
+Deploy a "guest" Kubernetes cluster inside of another "host" Kubernetes cluster, with all of the HA, scalability, and cluster features you would expect.

 Kink is currently made up of two components:
 * A Helm Chart which deploys a nested Cluster